scms-lzy/scms-lzy.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a professor in Shanghai Center for Mathematical Science (SCMS).
-My research interest is algebraic geometry and related area.
+<font face="Times New Roman"> I am currently a professor in Shanghai Center for Mathematical Science (SCMS).
+My research interest is algebraic geometry and related area. </font>

 ------